TeenaHS/Recipe/README.md

 Swagger is integrated for easy access of API.
 It can be accessed via : `http://localhost:8085/swagger-ui/index.html` The "Try it out" function on the swagger-ui page can be used to invoke the endpoints.

-Url for open api doc: `http://localhost:8085/v3/api-docs`
+Url for open api doc: `http://localhost:8085/v3/api-docs`.
+It is also present in the resource folder with the name OpenAPI.yaml